 As with other objects, the pertinent details are in the main part of the page and the related lists are in the right-hand column.
 One unique thing about the user profile page is that the Google map that you see by default on address fields for other objects is disabled for users.

 Chatter in Lightning Experience

 Wondering what's up with Chatter in Lightning Experience?
-Draft posts and more accessible input focus in the publisher.
+You have options for displaying date and time stamps on Case feed items.
 More, better Chatter!